 What are the Ropes Worn at Graduation?

-The ropes graduates wear at commencement are called honor cords, or graduation cords.
+The ropes graduates wear at commencement are called honor cords.
 These cords are only a quarter of an inch in diameter and sixty to seventy inches long, with tassels on either end usually matching the color of the cord or rope.
 Like other academic honors, they are worn to recognize key achievements by students, such as GPA, class percentile, or participation in extracurricular activities.

 - Single cord (1 color 1 cord): as highlighted in the image above, we offer a variety of honor cord colors including gold, antique gold, yellow, orange, burnt orange, purple, royal blue, navy blue, light blue, green, dark green (or forest green), bright green (also 'kelly green'), silver, white, black, pink, rose pink, red, and maroon.
 Some honors societies may have specific honor society cord colors that they use.